microsoft/vscode-recipes/Terraform/README.md

             "subscription_id" : "", // your target subscription id
             "location" : "eastus",
             "backend" : {
-                "storage_account" : "sttrfrmrecipe",
+                "storage_account" : "sttrfrmrecipe", // name of the Storage Account
-                "resource_group" : "rg-trfrm-recipe",
+                "resource_group" : "rg-trfrm-recipe", // name of the resource group where the Storage Account should be created
-                "container" : "infrax",
-                "key" : "infrax.tfstate"
-            }
+                "container" : "infrax", // name of the Blob Container within the Blob Storage Account "key" : "infrax.tfstate" // name of the Blob used to retrieve/store Terraform's State file }
         }
     }